Naiqus/naiqus.github.io/_posts/2014-12-31-wechat-mp-for-discourse-development.md

 title: "Wechat MP for Discourse Forum"
 modified:
 categories:
-excerpt: "Recently I registered a Wechat MP for my Discourse forum [E1zone](www.e1zone.de) and developed several server-side functions for it in order to fetch users' own informations from the Discourse forum.
-This post includes the basic principle of the implementation and some notes of technical details."
+excerpt: "Recently I registered a Wechat MP for my Discourse forum [E1zone](www.e1zone.de) and developed some server-side functions to fetch users' information from the Discourse forum.
+This post includes the procedure of the implementation and some notes of technical details."
 tags: []
 comments: true
 image: